 If the cap is lower than what you’re being charged for the cost per unit of energy, your supplier must lower these rates accordingly.

 You could also be impacted by the energy price cap if you receive the government’s Warm Home Discount, or if you’re on a prepayment tariff.
 In all cases, remember that your bill will still depend on your energy consumption.

 If you use a prepayment meter to receive energy in the home, you could benefit from the prepayment tariff price cap.
-This has historically been reviewed independently to the default tariff – currently, the prepayment tariff price cap is £1,070 compared to the default tariff price cap of £1,042.
+This has historically been reviewed independently to the default tariff – the prepayment tariff price cap will be £1,156 from April 2021.

-From March 2021, however, the prepayment tariff price cap will be rolled into the default tariff cap, which is reviewed and amended every six months (March and October).
+The prepayment tariff price cap has been rolled into the default tariff cap, which is reviewed and amended every six months (March and October).
 This means prepayment meter users will continue to be protected for as long as the default tariff cap remains in place.